Richard Stapledon: Marriage and progeny

 No records survive concerning the identity of Stapledon's wife.
-It was stated by Prince that Stapledon's progeny continued in the male line at Annery for a further two or three generations, and then on the failure of the male line passed via a daughter and sole heiress, Thomasine Stapledon, to her husband Sir Richard I Hankford, ancestor of Sir William Hankford (d.
+It was stated by Prince that Stapledon's progeny continued in the male line at Annery for a further two or three generations, and then on the failure of the male line passed via a daughter and sole heiress, Thomasine Stapledon, to her husband Sir Richard I Hankford, son of Sir William Hankford (d.
 1422), KB, Lord Chief Justice of England.

 Death and burial

 On 14 October 1326, Stapledon was murdered in the City of London, whilst trying to rescue his brother the bishop from an angry mob, which shortly afterwards murdered the latter also.
 The events were as follows.
 Bishop Stapledon was associated in the popular mind with the misdeeds of King Edward II.
 On fleeing London before the advancing troops of Queen Isabella, that king appointed Stapledon Custos or "Keeper" of the City of London, the population of which was mostly in favour of the Queen.
 Foreseeing her forced entry into the City, Stapledon demanded from the Lord Mayor of London the keys to the gates, in order to lock her out.
 However, when the population heard of this they "lay in wait to surprise the bishop", who fled for safety from this mob into St Paul's Cathedral.
 According to Prince (d.
 1723), Sir Richard was with his brother at the time and attempted to save him from the mob.
 However, as they rode (presumably from Blackfriars where (according to William de Dene's history of the See of Rochester) the Bishop of London and Bishop Stapledon had gathered together with a group of the Kings Justices) into the City towards St Paul's, through the gate called Cripplegate, a cripple took hold of one of the forelegs of Sir Richard's horse and by crossing it threw the horse and rider to the ground, whereupon Sir Richard was murdered by the mob.
 The bishop reached St Paul's, but found no safety there as the mob entered and dragged him out and proceeded to beat and wound him and dragged him to the Great Cross at Cheapside "where those sons of the devil most barborously murdered him" on 15 October 1326.
 The bishop was eventually given an honourable burial on the north side of the chancel of Exeter Cathedral, where his effigy and monument survive.
 The murder of Sir Richard Stapledon is described as part of a verse epitaph in Latin composed by John Hooker (d.1601) and formerly visible above the monument of his brother the bishop: